JossCoder23/java-learned/10-inheritance_polymorphism.md

 If we use a superclass reference as a method parameter, we can call the method using subclass reference arguments!

-For example, imagine the class ScaryStory, whose constructor takes in a reference to the Monster class:
+For example, imagine the class `ScaryStory`, whose constructor takes in a reference to the `Monster` class:

 ```java
 class ScaryStory {